-- Concert Band (Year-long elective) is open to all students who play a band instrument or who want to learn to play one.
-This band gives students the opportunity to explore music making and prepares them to play in the Symphonic Band.
-Students play from the book “Traditions of Excellence” levels 1 and 2.
+- Beginning Band is open to all students who play a band instrument or who want to learn to play one.
+This band gives students the opportunity to explore music making and prepares them to play in the Advanced Band.
+Students play from the book, “Traditions of Excellence” levels 1 and 2.
 Students play at concerts and top music festivals.
 Students learn new skills every day.

-- Symphonic Band (Year-long elective) is a top award-winning band.
+- Advanced Band is a top award-winning band.
 Entrance is through audition or permission by the director only.
-The band plays from “Traditions of Excellence” levels 2 and 3 as well as many selected pieces from standard band repertoire.
+The band plays from, “Traditions of Excellence” levels 2 and 3, as well as many selected pieces from standard band repertoire.
 Students learn technical skills, musical independence, musical artistry, and mastery while they play in top-level competitions, music festivals, concerts, and assemblies.

 Teacher: Gemellos, George

 Chaboya is always searching for the next Bobby Fischer.
-If you’ve ever wanted to beat your friends at chess or your brother or sister, Chess is the elective for you.
-If you don’t know the difference between the Dragon Variation and a Poison Pawn Sicilian, this is the class for you.
-We’ll study the games of past world champions like Anand, Capablanca, Kasparov, and Tal.
-Anderssen’s Immortal Game, Lasker’s famous double bishop sacrifice, and The Game of the Century played by a 13 year-old Bobby Fischer, and you’ll see them all.
-Along the way, you’ll improve your writing and presentation skills, organization, and critical thinking.
-And, it’s all fun.
-Sign up for chess and see if you can guess the world champion’s next move?
-By the end of the semester, you’ll be surprised how often you can.
+If you have ever wanted to beat your friends at chess or your brother or sister, Chess is the elective for you.
+If you do not know the difference between the Dragon Variation and a Poison Pawn Sicilian, this is the class for you.
+We will study the games of past world champions like Anand, Capablanca, Kasparov, and Tal.
+Anderssen’s Immortal Game, Lasker’s famous double bishop sacrifice, and The Game of the Century played by a 13 year-old Bobby Fischer, and you will see them all.
+Along the way, you will improve your writing and presentation skills, organization, and critical thinking.

 Teacher: Kobler, Karen

 Music is for everyone.
-In both guitar (1st Semester Only) and ukulele classes (2nd Semester Only), students learn to read staff notation and tablature, as well as chord and bass charts.
+In both guitar and ukulele classes, students learn to read staff notation and tablature, as well as chords and bass charts.
 Students learn how to accompany themselves and others on the guitar or ukulele.
 Basic tuning concepts are also introduced.
 Students are invited to perform before a live audience in either the winter or spring concert.

 Teacher: Khor, Irene